Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 logical operators have a higher priority, they, unlike booleans, do not do "short-circuit"-ing which means that even if in statement with (logical AND)& the first expression is false it will still calculate the right-had side, when boolean conditions do not do extra calculations if not necessary.

+##FINAL TASK
+1. tell the name of a season by number of a month
+2. swap 2 variables without creating new variables or objects(^)
+3. Program to find the maximum between three numbers.
+Using the switch statement.
+4. Program to check whether a year is a leap year or not.
+5. create a task with  || &&
+6. create some task that can potentially w8 for student's value to get correct answer
+7. Program to take a value from the user as input the month number and print number of days in that month
+8. take 2 numbers from user tell if one is "kraten" to another
+9. number vampires??

+Task for review(tell the name of a season by number of a month):
+Seasons.
+User should be able to input ordinal number of month from keyboard and as a result of program execution the name of the season should be displayed.
+Program should be implemented in the main method of Season class under the package com.epam.cources.if.final.task.
+If the input is invalid user should see the error message:
+"Number %n is has no corresponding month number!"
+//to mock System.in this link https://stefanbirkner.github.io/system-rules/ + https://mvnrepository.com/artifact/com.github.stefanbirkner/system-rules